markd2/MarkDnD/KidsOnBikes/session-3-notes.md

 ----------

 what did you do.  there was
-alan - there was a moment alone with the fing body of his dad, that's when
+ALAN - there was a moment alone with the fing body of his dad, that's when
     up close and draping an arm over his shoulder. when adults started showing up again.  non-confrontataional.
     feet away.